Skip to content

 }

-When producer outpaces consumer, values accumulate in an internal queue.
-The queue is unbounded—monitor memory if producer is consistently faster.
+When a producer outpaces a consumer, values accumulate in an internal queue.
+The queue is unbounded—monitor memory if the producer is consistently faster.

 Managing queue growth: